CatMeat/ItemsExperimental/README.md

 ﻿# ItemsExperimental

-Simple windows console application to extract information needed to create the itemsexperimental.txt file for RustAdmin
+Simple windows console application to extract information needed to create the itemsexperimental.txt file for RustAdmin.

 ## Description